LunaAmora/AshesFromTheCampfire/README.md

 # Ashes From the Campfire

-Inial setup for a strategy board game made with Unity.
+Initial setup for a strategy board game made with Unity.